Jai-JAP/pikiss-gui/README.md

 # pikiss-gui
-PiKISS for Raspberry Pi: A bunch of scripts with menu to make your life easier.
+[PiKISS](https://github.com/jmcerrejon/piKiss) for Raspberry Pi: A bunch of scripts with menu to make your life easier.

 PiKISS GUI: GTK frontend for PiKISS.

 ## Building, Testing, and Installation

+***You'll need piKiss preinstalled for app sync to work.***

 You'll need the following dependencies:
 * meson >= 0.48.2